THE DREAMING RITUAL, Part 1

 As you do your movement, do not embellish it; stay as close to the movement as you remembered it in your dream.
 This can help contain the innate power of the dreaming embedded in the movement.
 As you perform your movements, they may start triggering memories and/or emotions associated with your dreams.
 If this happens, let them come and go.
 Do not try and analyze what they mean.

 On Ritual Preparations

 After practicing these dream movements separately, you are ready connect them all into a movement cycle that forms the mechanical stage of this Dreaming Ritual.
 When you are ready, find or create a controlled setting -- any indoor or outdoor place where you will not be interrupted for about an hour and where there's at least ten feet by ten feet of open floor or ground space.
-Perform whatever actions are necessary to own the space of this setting.
-Then, start practicing each movement separately to refresh your muscle memory.
+Perform whatever actions are necessary to own the space of this setting so you feel safe and alone there.
+Then, start practicing each movement separately to refresh your muscle memory of the movements.

 On Building the Movement Cycle

 Decide which movement will be the first one.
 The sequence of your dream movements doesn't matter.
 What matters is how well they all flow together as one movement cycle.
 Link the end of the first movement to the beginning of the second movement to form a longer movement combining the two.
 Practice this two-part movement for a few minutes until it becomes one fluid motion in two parts.
 Then, link the end of the second movement to the beginning of the third to create a new movement combining all three together.
 Practice this 3-part combination until it becomes fluid and your body has memorized it.
 Finally, complete the whole movement cycle by connecting the end of the third motion to the start of the first one.
 Practice this movement cycle until it flows and your body memorizes it.
 (If you have more than three movements, simply extend the cycle to include them).